 2. Choose an appropriate trail and research the route.

 Many steep trails you hiked in summer may be prone to avalanches from late fall to late spring.
-I highly recommend taking Avalanche Skills Training if you would like to adventure in the mountains year-round, but if you don’t have training, you can inquire at a parks visitor centre, or stick to official winter trails (lower chance of avalanches but not zero risk – read the trail descriptions to see if the trail crossed infrequent avalanche paths and then check the avalanche report.).
+I highly recommend taking Avalanche Skills Training if you would like to adventure in the mountains year-round, but if you don’t have training, you can inquire at a parks visitor centre, or stick to official winter trails.

 - The best spring and fall hikes in Kananaskis